echeran/smile-of-murugan/webbook/chapter13.md

 *Kampaṉ*

-The moral justification for Väli's death is the fact that he has taken forcibly Sugrīva's wife from him.
+The moral justification for Vāli's death is the fact that he has taken forcibly Sugrīva's wife from him.
 Tārā becomes a saintly widow